leizerbeam/soteria/README.md

 ## Why Soteria?
 Many organization’s risk management teams focus on enforcing security policies to help reduce the risk of unauthorized access (breach of confidentiality).
 However, risk management should take a perspective of all possible impacts on an organization.
 Data loss for stateful applications – and the resulting opportunity cost of outages and service unavailability – is one risk that’s less commonly discussed with respect to cloud native applications.

-Data protection operations are notoriously manual and heavyweight, but with Cloud Native Policy Engines, there is a brighter future.
-As organizations leverage speed and agility as a competitive advantage and ITOps strategies such as GitOps, automated data protection policy enforcement becomes a must for ensuring that autonomous systems can safely deploy to production multiple times a day, week, or month without recourse.
+As organizations leverage speed and agility as a competitive advantage and pursue ITOps strategies such as GitOps, automated data protection policy enforcement becomes a must for ensuring that autonomous systems can safely deploy to production multiple times a day, week, or month without recourse.

+Eager developers wanting to get to production quickly may “whip up” a daily cronjob backup script and call it “production-ready.”

+However, battle-hardened IT experts will know that there are many additional risks to consider:
+- Recovery Point Objective (RPO) which limits the amount of acceptable data loss
+- Recovery Time Objective (RTO) the amount of acceptable downtime a service should have
+- Hardening requirements such as immutable backups, a defense against stealthy adversaries who destroy backups in an attempt to deploy ransomware and make infrastructure irrecoverable.

+As a result, data protection policies are time-consuming to prepare and resource-intensive to execute.
+However, with this approach, one can simply consume CIO-approved or community-approved “guardrail” policies and have them applied to one or 1000’s of K8s clusters with ease thanks to K8s native policy engines.

 ## Kyverno Admission Implementation with Kasten K10
 **Prerequisites:**